DHI/mikeio/_sources/index.md.txt

 ```
 $ pip install mikeio
 ```
-:warning: **Don't use conda to install MIKE IO!**, the version on conda is outdated.
+**Don't use conda to install MIKE IO!**, the version on conda is outdated.

 ## Getting started